2026 Mexican Open: Prize Money and Ranking Points Detailed

 Tournament Outlook

 Since transitioning from clay to hard courts in 2014, the Mexican Open has become a strategic destination for players looking to fine-tune their hard-court game.
-The 2026 event continues the tradition of hosting world-class athletes in the heart of Acapulco’s Diamond Zone.
+The 2026 event continues the tradition of hosting world-class athletes in the heart of Acapulcoโ€™s Diamond Zone.

-With the qualifying rounds beginning on February 21, the city is already buzzing with anticipation to see if the 2025 defending champion, Tomรกลก Machรกฤ, can repeat his success or if a new face will claim the lucrative title.
+With the qualifying rounds having begun on February 21, the city is already buzzing with anticipation to see if the 2025 defending champion, Tomรกลก Machรกฤ, can repeat his success against a field headlined by heavyweights like Zverev and Casper Ruud.
+Notably, the 2026 edition has made headlines for its “Slimmed Down” logisticsโ€”including a 4.5% prize money adjustment due to currency fluctuations and a new athlete-centric menu focusing on alternative proteins.

 “Acapulco remains a highlight of the global tennis season, combining thrilling night matches and oceanfront energy with the competitive prestige of an ATP 500 event.”